 - Place a slice of toasted bread over the egg and sprinkle grated cheese over the top.

 - Place the bowls of soup, eggs, and bread onto a tray, then put the tray into a hot oven.

 - Broil until the cheese melts, then remove from the oven.

 - Serve hot.

 In Castile and León, more than 60% of all of Spain’s heritage sites are found (architectural, artistic, cultural, etc.).
-All of which translate into: 8 World Heritage sites, almost 1800 classified cultural heritage assets, 112 historic sites, 400 museums, more than 500 castles, of which 16 are considered of high historical value, 12 cathedrals, 1 concathedral, and the largest concentration of Romanesque art in the world.
+All of which translates into 8 World Heritage sites, almost 1800 classified cultural heritage assets, 112 historic sites, 400 museums, more than 500 castles, of which 16 are considered of high historical value, 12 cathedrals, 1 on the cathedral, and the largest concentration of Romanesque art in the world.